 And now, we introduce another partnership we support — interspecies vegetable love.
-Yes, you read that right.
 When two different vegetables love each other very much, they do a special dance at the farmers' market and — boom! — a brand new veggie is born.

-Here are some of the hybrid veggies that just can't be beet.
+Here are some of the hybrid veggies that are kind of a big dill.

 1. Brussels Sprouts + Red Kale = Brusselkale

 The fusion between these two cruciferous smokeshows results in a veggie that's more subtle-tasting than its parents.
 They can be sautéed, steamed and baked.
-Heck, you can even throw 'em in a raw salad.
-Currently, BrusselKale its only available through a limited-release in Pennsylvania and Ohio.
-The rest of us will have to wait until its nationwide release in the fall.
-Until then ... road trip!
+Heck, you can even throw BrusselKale in a raw salad.

 2. Broccoli + Chinese Broccoli = Broccolini